Shenandoah National Park Lodging–––––

 BIG MEADOWS LODGE

-Big Meadows Lodge is named for a large grassy meadow near the lodge where deer often graze.
+Big Meadows Lodge (mile 51) is named for a large grassy meadow near the lodge where deer often graze.
 The main lodge was built with stones cut from the Massanutten Mountain in 1939 by the CCC and mountain laborers.
 The interior structure of the lodge, including the paneling, is made from native chestnut trees, which are now virtually extinct.
 The main lodge has 29 cozy, little hotel rooms and was placed on the National Register of Historic Places on April 28, 1997.

 Sixty-three additional accommodations include cabins with fireplaces, traditional rooms sitting in a wooded area, and preferred rooms with AC, TV and patio or balcony.